rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 dep-nodes and make sure that their query result is loaded into memory.
 That way the result cache doesn't unnecessarily shrink again.

 # Incremental Compilation and the Compiler Backend

 Rust's compiler backend, the part involving LLVM, uses the query system but it's not implemented in terms of queries.
 As a consequence there's no automatic dependency tracking.
 However, bespoke integration with the tracking system is straight-forward.
-Rust's compiler simply tracks which queries get invoked when generating the initial LLVM version of each codegen unit, which results in a dep-node for each of them.
-In subsequent compilation sessions it tries to mark the dep-node for a CGU as green.
-If it succeeds, it knows the corresponding object and bitcode files on disk are still valid, if not then entire codegen unit is recompiled.
+Rust's compiler simply tracks which queries get invoked when generating the initial LLVM version of each [code generation unit][codegen] (`CGU`), which results in a dep-node for each of them.
+In subsequent compilation sessions it tries to mark the dep-node for a `CGU` as green.
+If it succeeds, it knows the corresponding object and bitcode files on disk are still valid, if not then entire `CGU` unit is recompiled.

 This is the same approach used for regular queries.
 The main differences are:

- - We cannot easily compute a fingerprint for LLVM modules (because they are opaque `C++` objects),
+ - We cannot easily compute a fingerprint for LLVM modules (because they are opaque C++ objects),

  - the logic for dealing with cached values is different from regular queries since we have bitcode and object files instead of serialized Rust values in